We are on board, the fashion carousel is going to spin again!

-Looking at the designers who present their collections, I have often wondered what makes them to use specific fabrics, or what has been the trigger for the idea of their next collection.
+Looking at the designers who present their collections, I have often wondered what makes them use specific fabrics, or what has been the trigger for the idea of their next collection.

 As in all spheres of life, there are both traditional and non-traditional approaches to finding new ideas for garment collections, and we have experienced all this in the product development process at Baltic Intertex for many years.
-It has been a great pleasure to be companions in many intriguing creative processes.
+It has been a great pleasure to be a companion in many intriguing creative processes.

 Whenever a new designer comes to meet us, in addition to developing the desired model and negotiating over a collaborative project, I have always asked how their creative process works.
 What fascinates and inspires them, and what fears and hesitations overwhelm them.

 “Ulvi, do you think I should change career?“